 Can I Send Money From Venmo to a PayPal Account?

-Likewise, you can’t send money directly from Venmo to a PayPal account, but you can make payments using Venmo at merchants that accept PayPal.
-Use your mobile browser to tap on the PayPal button.
-It will take you to checkout using your Venmo account if the merchant enabled the feature.
+Likewise, you can’t send money directly from Venmo to a PayPal account, but you can make payments using Venmo at participating merchants.
+Selecting that option takes you to checkout using your Venmo account to select the source of funds — your Venmo balance or a linked account.

 Venmo vs. PayPal: Head to Head